horchler/SHCTools/README.md

-SHCTools &ndash; Horchler, et al. 2014
+SHCTools &ndash; Horchler, et al. 2015
 ========
 #####Matlab Tools for the Simulation, Analysis, and Design of Stable Heteroclinic Channel (SHC) cycles.#####
-######Version 1.0, 6-16-14######
+######Version 1.0, 4-5-15######

-This branch of the SHCTools repository maintains the code for the paper *Designing Responsive Pattern Generators: Stable Heteroclinic Channel Cycles for Modeling and Control* by Horchler, et al. The code in this branch is meant for readability and is specific to the subject the paper: mean first passage time and Lotka-Volterra SHC cycles.
+This branch of the SHCTools repository maintains the code for the paper *Designing Responsive Pattern Generators: Stable Heteroclinic Channel Cycles for Modeling and Control* (Horchler, et al. 2015) The code in this branch is meant for readability and is specific to the subject the paper: mean first passage time and Lotka-Volterra SHC cycles.
 Many optimizations and features found in the [master SHCTools branch](https://github.com/horchler/SHCTools/tree/master) are not present.
 The functions here will remain static and will only be updated to fix bugs.

 &nbsp;
 &nbsp;